 Involute splines require materials that offer both strength and durability.
 Due to these requirements, they are generally composed of either carbon steel or stainless steel.

-At Grob, Inc., our standard splines are cold rolled from 1117 mild steel, but, depending on the needs of the customer, other materials are available.
-By employing our proprietary cold rolling manufacturing process, we enhance both the torsional strength and surface finish of our products.
+At Grob, Inc., our standard splines are cold formed from 1117 mild steel, but, depending on the needs of the customer, other materials are available.
+By employing our proprietary Grob Rolling Process, we enhance both the torsional strength and surface finish of our products.

 Advantages of Involute Splines vs. Straight-Sided Splines